Jennifer Lopez Enjoys A Cup Of Tea In A Revealing New Selfie

 “Yess!
 You look so gorgeous, love u Jen,” remarked a second person.

-“Omg I’m looking at a true beautiful queen,” another person commented upon the post.
+“Omg I’m looking at a true beautiful queen,” another user commented on the post.

 “Can I have some tea with you?
 It would be a dream come true my love..
-Love you and always smile,” wrote one more fan hoping to catch Lopez’ attention.
+Love you and always smile,” wrote one more follower hoping to catch Lopez’s attention.

-Lopez is of course well liked in Hollywood and receives primarily positive feedback on social media.
-However, this past week she was the focus of some rather shocking allegations regarding behind hard to work with.
-As The Inquisitr previously reported, a stylist who goes by the name Tamaran, called out the star for being a diva.
-She claimed Lopez also has a reputation of not getting along with other celebrities.
+Lopez appears to be well-liked in Hollywood and receives primarily positive feedback on social media.
+However, this past week, she was the focus of some rather shocking allegations regarding being hard to work with.
+As The Inquisitr previously reported, a stylist who goes by the name Tamaran called out the star for being a diva.
+She also claimed Lopez has a reputation for not getting along with other celebrities.